pantheon-systems/terminus-composer-plugin/README.md

 * `terminus composer my-site.dev -- require drupal/media`
 * `terminus composer my-site.dev -- update`

+### Note
+* The `--no-scripts` parameter is not supported on the Pantheon platform.
+If your workflow requires this parameter, run the command locally and push the resulting `composer.json` and `composer.lock` files to your repository.

 ## Installation

 ### Installing via Terminus 3